odedia/pcf-on-azure-the-hard-way/README.md

 2. `az account list | jq -r .[0].tenantId`
 3. `az ad app show --id http://${USER_ID}BOSHAzureCPI | jq -r .appId`
 4. $CLIENT_SECRET
+5. $PCF_PROJECT_ID
-5. Get the download link from the Azure PDF at this link "Pivotal Cloud Foundry Ops Manager for Azure": https://network.pivotal.io/products/ops-manager/
+6. Get the download link from the Azure PDF at this link "Pivotal Cloud Foundry Ops Manager for Azure": https://network.pivotal.io/products/ops-manager/
-6. your domain name (like example.com).
+7. your domain name (like example.com).
 I strongly recommend you'll register your own domain at https://domains.google
-7. If you need isolation segments for your installation, set to true, otherwise false.
+8. If you need isolation segments for your installation, set to true, otherwise false.

 Init terraform:

 ```
 terraform init
-terraform plan -out=plan  #provide a UNIQUE env short name value, otherwise storage accounts creation might fail. for example pcfodedia
+terraform plan -out=plan  #provide a UNIQUE env short name value if requested, otherwise storage accounts creation might fail. for example pcfodedia
 terraform apply plan
 ```

 When terraform installation is complete, setup the DNS records in your google domain provider as type NS.
-Look at the terraform output and find the section for env_dns_zone_name_servers.
+Look at the terraform output and find the section for `env_dns_zone_name_servers`.
 For example:

 ```
 env_dns_zone_name_servers = [